 How Conservative is Morocco?

-What to Wear in Morocco
+What to Wear

 Sandals

 Many people wear sandals in Morocco, which are great for hot destinations.
 You don’t want to live in your shoes your whole trip, and sandals are perfect for letting your feet breathe.
-A good pair of sandals are great for being comfortable on long travel days and under the hot sun of Northern Africa.
+A good pair of sandals is great for being comfortable on long travel days and under the hot sun of Northern Africa.

 Lightweight Long Sleeve Shirt

+Linen is an excellent option for your trip as it has a timeless look.
 Pair a linen shirt with sandals, shorts, jeans, or shoes.
-It will always work.
-A versatile piece of clothing that looks good for both sexes works at the beach, museum, archaeological site, or restaurant.
-It’s tough to find decent linen shirts online, but I love the quality of J. Crew’s linen shirts.
+Linen is versatile clothing that looks good on both sexes and works at the beach, museum, archaeological site, or restaurant.
+It’s tough to find decent linen shirts online, but I love the quality of Everlane linen shirts.
 If you prefer a technical shirt, check out these safari shirts for travel in Africa.

-Short Sleeve Shirts
+Short Sleeve Shirt

 Travel Pants